CentreSecuriteIA/tricots/README.md

 #### Example of a log file

-We provide a simple example of a log file, assuming tricot was used to monitor a simple chat app, in which the convarsation was:
+We provide a simple example of a log file, assuming tricot was used to monitor a simple chat app, in which the conversation was:
 - System: "Always speak in French."
 - Assistant: "Bonjour!"
 - User: "What is the CeSIA?"